 Oftentimes as a parent, we’ve tried absolutely everything.
-We’ve tried the wobble boards, the fidget spinners, encouraging movement breaks to try and obtain better focus and attention.
+We’ve tried the wobble boards, fidget spinners, and encouraging movement breaks to try and obtain better focus and attention.
 So if you feel like you’ve tried everything, it’s still not working and you’re left feeling like you just want to pull your hair out – I have been there!

-What Role Does the Brain Play In All Of This?
+What Role Does the Brain Play in All of This?

 On the contrary, if things are relaxed and the input coming in is easy and calm, then it’s going to direct it to the cerebral cortex, to the outer areas, the focus areas specifically for learning.
-Especially to the hippocampus which is the area that focuses on situational awareness, memory, learning, focus and all those things that we want our kids to do when they’re working on that memory verse, spelling test, or math homework.
+Especially the hippocampus which is the area that focuses on situational awareness, memory, learning, focus, and all those things that we want our kids to do when they’re working on that memory verse, spelling test, or math homework.
 But if there’s not a good filtering system and that limbic system is getting bad energy sent to it, it’s not going to know what to do or where to send that information.

 So when we look at these different brain functions, we have to ask, what is over-fuelling that limbic system that’s going to take it out of that focus zone?
 As a pediatric chiropractor, there’s really one area.
 The short answer to this is that stress comes from our environment.
 It comes from either the physical or emotional side of it.
-It can come from the foods, diet and things that we consume.
+It can come from the foods, diet, and things that we consume.

 All these things get wound up and they cause our kids to get stuck.
 We see it mostly come from either an emotionally stressful pregnancy or a difficult physical birth process.
-With kids those two traumas cause their body, or nervous system, to be more wound up and that over-fuels their brain.
+With kids, those two traumas cause their body, or nervous system, to be more wound up and that over-fuels their brain.

-So then we can then look at that in a body standpoint using one of our scans called the EMG.
-It simply looks at where stress, tension, and energy is held.
+So we can then look at that from a body standpoint using one of our scans called the EMG.
+It simply looks at where stress, tension, and energy are held.
 When we can see that there is a lot of energy in the neck and shoulder regions, we know all of that is noise going up into the brain.
 If the brain is receiving too much noise, that limbic system will simply not want to filter it to that upper cerebral cortex to help kiddos focus and be calm.
-It’s gonna send it down, staying in protection mode and communicate to your kiddo that they need to move, be hyper and that they shouldn’t focus but instead stay distracted by everything else around them because they’re in a protective state.
+It’s gonna send it down, stay in protection mode and communicate to your kiddo that they need to move, be hyper and that they shouldn’t focus but instead stay distracted by everything else around them because they’re in a protective state.